We regularly work with project managers from all walks of life, and each of them is likely to experience an emotional burnout sooner or later.

 Yves Morieux: As work gets more complex, 6 rules to simplify

 Mr. Repairability is no longer the trend.
 You will immediately fall in love with this passionate French speaker, who presents obsolete pillars of management and knows how to upset them with new collaboration methods.
-Yves Morieux stresses that managers should pay more attention to interactions between employees in order to increase quality of your business products or services.
+Yves Morieux stresses that managers should pay more attention to interactions between employees in order to increase the quality of their business products or services.

 Jim Hemerling: 5 ways to lead in an era of constant change